phaustin/quantecon-example/book/docs/python_by_example.md

 ### A Version with a For Loop

-Here\'s a version that illustrates `for` loops and Python lists.
+Here's a version that illustrates `for` loops and Python lists.

 (firstloopprog)=